Phoenix-Chen-Git/CCMU/README.md

 </table>

 Figure 5a.
 One Sample:
-A heatmap illustrates a sample input profile across 18 epigenetic channels over 23 sequence positions.
-Notably, several channels are inactive (flat at zero), reflecting feature sparsity.
+A heatmap illustrates a sample input profile across 18 epigenetic channels and 23 sequence positions.
+The sequence channel is inactivated, and several epigenetic channels are also flat at zero, reflecting feature sparsity in the input.

 Figure 5b.
 Loss & Accuracy Over Iterations:
 The model shows modest convergence over 50 epochs.
 Training loss decreases steadily, while test loss exhibits periodic fluctuations—suggesting some instability.
 Accuracy peaks at ~0.75 (train) and ~0.65 (test), showing limited generalization.

 Figure 5c.
 ROC Curve:
-The ROC-AUC of 0.83 indicates reasonable ability to distinguish positive and negative classes, though lower than the combined model.
-As with previous models, AUC may be inflated by dataset imbalance.
+The ROC-AUC of 0.83 shows that the epigenetic-only model can distinguish between positive and negative classes to some extent, but its performance is notably lower than the combined or sequence-only models.
+This suggests that epigenetic features alone are insufficient for accurate classification, and integrating sequence information is necessary for strong predictive power.
+As with previous models, the AUC may also be inflated due to dataset imbalance.

 Figure 5d.
 Precision-Recall (PR) Curve:
-PR-AUC is extremely low (0.02), reflecting poor precision regardless of recall.
-This highlights that while the model separates classes moderately well (ROC), it rarely makes confident, correct positive predictions.
+PR-AUC is extremely low (0.02), indicating that the epigenetic-only model struggles to make accurate positive predictions even when recall is high.
+This underscores that relying solely on epigenetic features is insufficient for precise off-target identification; sequence information is essential for robust performance.

 Figure 5e.
 FNR and FPR Over Iterations:
 The model keeps FNR slightly below 0.1, fulfilling the constraint.
-However, FPR remains high throughout (fluctuating near 0.4–0.6), signaling high false alarm rates.
+However, FPR decreases to the 0.3–0.4 range, which is still not low enough and indicates a substantial false positive rate.

 Figure 5f.
 Confusion Matrix:
 From Fold 1, out of 33,495 total negatives, 12,041 are false positives (FPR ~0.57), while 89 out of 107 positives are correctly predicted (FNR ~0.17, which is higher than the target—possibly an off-epoch snapshot).
 Precision is low due to heavy false positive burden.